mastrof/MicrobeAgents.jl/docs/src/introduction.md

 ## Microbes
-Microbes are represented by subtypes of the `AbstractMicrobe` type, which is in turn a subtype of `AbstractAgent` introduced by Agents.jl
+Microbes are represented by subtypes of the `AbstractMicrobe` type, which is in turn a subtype of `AbstractAgent` from Agents.jl
 ```@docs
 AbstractMicrobe
 ```

-MicrobeAgents provides different `AbstractMicrobe` subtypes representing different models of bacterial behavior from the literature.
+MicrobeAgents provides different `AbstractMicrobe` subtypes representing different models of bacterial behavior from the scientific literature.
 The list of implemented models can be obtained with `subtypes(AbstractMicrobe)`.

 A basic type, which is typically sufficient for simple motility simulations and does not include chemotaxis, is the `Microbe` type.
 ```@docs
 Microbe
 ```

-The dimensionality of `Microbe` *must* always be specified on creation.
-All the fields are instead optional, and if not specified will be assigned default values.
-Microbe instances should only be created within an `AgentBasedModel`.
+Microbe instances should only be created within an `AgentBasedModel`, the fundamental structure which embeds everything that has to do with the agent-based simulations you want to run.
 In MicrobeAgents.jl, models are created through the `StandardABM` function.
 ```@docs
 StandardABM